 Some firms restrict trading on certain instruments (e.g., cryptocurrencies, indices, or exotic pairs).
 Always verify that your preferred instruments are available before paying the challenge fee.

-Alpha Funded supports forex, indices, commodities, and cryptocurrencies across all account types.
+Alpha Trader Firm supports forex, indices, commodities, and cryptocurrencies across all account types.

-When evaluated across all rule categories, Alpha Funded consistently offers the most trader-friendly rules in the industry:
+When evaluated across all rule categories, Alpha Trader Firm consistently offers the most trader-friendly rules in the industry:

-Trade with the industry's fairest rules at Alpha Funded →
+Trade with the industry's fairest rules at Alpha Trader Firm →